bor0/gidti/manuscript/appendix-b.md

 ## Compilation

 In the following examples we will show how Idris generates a binary executable and JavaScript code, as well as the difference between total and partial functions and how Idris handles both cases.
-We will define a dependent type `Vect` which will allow us to work with lists, and additionally have the length of the list at the type level:
+We will define a dependent type `Vect`, which will allow us to work with lists and additionally have the length of the list at the type level:

 ```
 data Vect : Nat -> Type -> Type where